-Rhodes, as a residential college of the liberal arts and sciences, considers interactive engagement with other students and the professor, in a structured setting, to be one of the essential and central components of the academic program.
-Students enrolled at the institution make a commitment to participate fully in their education, which includes attending class.
+Class attendance is a student's responsibility.
+Rhodes, as a residential college of the liberal arts and sciences, considers interactive engagement with other students and the professor in a structured setting to be one of the essential and central components of the academic program.
+Students enrolled at the institution commit to fully participate in their education, including attending class.

-Monday-Wednesday-Friday classes meet for a total of 42 times in a semester;

-Tuesday-Thursday classes meet for a total of 28 times in a semester.
+Monday-Wednesday-Friday (MWF) classes meet a total of 42 times in a semester; and Tuesday-Thursday (TR) classes meet a total of 28 times in a semester.

-Missing three (3) MWF classes, or two (2) TuTh classes, is equivalent to one week's work out of the fourteen (14) weeks of the semester; this is a significant amount of time.
+Missing three (3) MWF classes, or two (2) TR classes, is equivalent to one week's work out of the fourteen (14) weeks of the semester; this is a significant amount of time.
 Absenteeism is not to be taken lightly.

 Specific attendance policies are set by individual instructors, who state them in the course syllabus and during the first class session.
 Faculty should be mindful in setting attendance policies that college-sanctioned activities may require participating students to be off campus and consequently miss class.
 Additionally, some religious observances may cause participating students to miss class.
 Faculty are discouraged from penalizing students solely for such absence and should normally, at their discretion, accommodate such a student in, e.g., an alternate date for a test.
-It is, however, the student's responsibility in undertaking college-sanctioned activities (e.g., varsity athletics, internships, and off-campus competitions connected with courses) to understand that their participation may come at the cost of absences from other courses or even forfeiting credit on certain assignments when making them up is not feasible.
+However, it is the student's responsibility in undertaking college-sanctioned activities (e.g., varsity athletics, internships, and off-campus competitions connected with courses) to understand that their participation may come at the cost of absences from other courses or even forfeiting credit on specific assignments when making them up is not feasible.